Modern and Medieval Languages

 The third year is spent abroad, in a country in which one of your languages is spoken as a first or second language.
 Many students enrol in a university course given in the target language (the course may be in any subject, provided that instruction is in the language you have been studying).
 Others teach English as a Language Assistant at a school through the British Council.
 Others again opt to work abroad, as interns or in paying positions.
 The Year Abroad Office keeps files on available internships and students may also find their own employment.
 This work experience is often key in deciding on future training and employment.
 During this year you also write a compulsory dissertation or translation topic chosen at the end of the second year.

 A full description of the papers offered by the Faculty of Modern and Medieval Languages is available on the MML website.

 Fellows in MML at King’s

-Bill Burgwinkle (Director of Studies) is a Professor of Medieval French and Occitan Literature and Head of the French Department in the Faculty.
+Bill Burgwinkle is a Professor of Medieval French and Occitan Literature.
 He teaches all levels of French language and lectures on medieval literature, psychoanalysis and literary theory.
-He has published on troubadour poetry, medieval romance, gender and sexuality, literature in the Mediterranean, sanctity, and the visual arts.
+His published work is on troubadour poetry, medieval romance, gender and sexuality, literature in the Mediterranean, sanctity, and the visual arts.

-Aileen Kelly is a Life Fellow in Slavonic Studies (retired).
+Aileen Kelly (Director of Studies for Part II) is a Life Fellow in Slavonic Studies.
 She has published widely on the late nineteenth and early twentieth-century literature and intellectual history, with particular interest in such figures as Bakunin, Dostoevsky, Herzen, Chekhov and Bakhtin.

 Rory O’Bryen (Director of Studies) is a University Lecturer in Latin American literature and culture who has published a book on Colombian literature, cinema and history, and is editing a book on Latin American popular culture.
 His current and future research projects include a book on the novels of Roberto Bolaño (1953-2003), and a cultural history of the Magdalena River in Colombia.